SnowDiles/twitter_clone_php/docs/roles.md

 ## Roles

-### Tech lead (**Marwan**)
+### Tech lead (**Augustin**)

-the tech lead need to validate **each PR** This is mandatory.
+The tech lead need to validate **each PR** This is mandatory.
 He also has to ensure the quality of the code.
+An additional person has to review the code.

 ### Product Owner (PO) (**Brahim**)

-there will be one product owner, his goal will have to create issues with the team and make sure each task will be done and can be done.
+There will be one product owner, his goal will have to create issues with the team and make sure each task will be done and can be done.